visuellverstehen/statamic-asset-atlas/README.md

 ## Requirements

 This package is based on using a database.
 It doesn't matter if you use the database for Statamic or not, but AssetAtlas tracks all asset references in entries, terms, global-sets and users as database records.
+This can be a simple SQLite database as it is preset in current Laravel installations.

 ## How To Use